fzakaria/learn-nix-the-fun-way/slides.md

 # some information about your slides (markdown enabled)
 title: Learn Nix the Fun Way
 info: |
-  This is a talk I am giving at [NixPlanet 2025](https://planetnix.com/) on _why you may want use Nix_.
+  This is a talk I am giving at NixPlanet 2025 (https://planetnix.com/) on why you may want use Nix.
 # apply unocss classes to the current slide
 class: text-center
 # https://sli.dev/features/drawing